 Thai Basil Beef with tomato and red bell pepper.
-Quick meal to use Thai Basil which is in abundance right now.
+A quick meal to use Thai Basil which is in abundance right now.
 A delicious meal the family will love.

 Thai Basil Beef with Tomato and Bell Pepper

 I am proud of myself.
 I have a pot of Basil Leaf in full bloom close to my window.
-This is the only one plant that lived under my care and I feel like a proud mom.
-This Basil leaves have made its way to my menu too like the recipes Vietnamese Spring Roll, Vegetarian Spring Rolls, Homemade Vietnamese Char Siu Spring Rolls, Basil Pizza
+This is the only plant that lived under my care and I feel like a proud mom.
+These Basil leaves have made their way to my menu too like the recipes Vietnamese Spring Roll, Vegetarian Spring Rolls, Homemade Vietnamese Char Siu Spring Rolls, Basil Pizza

 Make a large batch of this and triple the sauce to drench on the rice Or, simply use it for later.
 This is an awesome budget meal.

 The first time I had this was when I was in Chicago.
-I was new here in he US, so I grabbed an opportunity to visit a friend.
-It was also the first time I ate in a US based Thai restaurant.
+I was new here in the US, so I grabbed an opportunity to visit a friend.
+It was also the first time I ate in a US-based Thai restaurant.

 I remember that they were generous with the basil and the sauce was glossy and thick.
 It was so good, so I added extra rice- I may have 2 more cups of rice that time.